Karim0110/SPFJAVA/README.md

 Before we can train the neural network and make any predictions, we will first require data.
 The type of data we are looking for is time series: a sequence of numbers in chronological order.
 A good place to fetch these data is the [Alpha Vantage Stock API](https://www.alphavantage.co/).
 This API allows us to retrieve chronological data on specific company stocks prices from the last 20 years.
 You may also refer to [this article](https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631) that explains adjusted stock prices, which is an important technical concept for working with historical market data.

 You can either pick [daily adjusted](https://www.alphavantage.co/documentation/#dailyadj) or [weekly adjusted](https://www.alphavantage.co/documentation/#weeklyadj), open/high/low/close/volume values, adjusted close values, and historical split/dividend events of the global equity specified, covering 20+ years of historical data.
-As suggested by [desduvauchelle](https://github.com/jinglescode/time-series-forecasting-tensorflowjs/issues/4), using adjusted close price is more robust to stock split compared to using closing price.
+As , using adjusted close price is more robust to stock split compared to using closing price.

 The API yields the following fields:
 - open price